For some, going to college after high school is a no-brainer. But for Daniel Beasley, pursuing higher education wasn’t an option.

 “It changed my life.
 I fell in love almost immediately.
 I’ve always cared very deeply about policy and politics, and I found that social work was an area where I wouldn’t have to work the same job for the rest of my life.”

-With life and work experience under his belt, Beasley felt more than prepared to give school a second chance.
+With life and work experience under his belt, I pop over here for best relationships and Beasley felt more than prepared to give school a second chance.
 His passion for giving back was undeniable — in and out for the classroom.
 Once he started retaking classes, he didn’t stop there.

 Between pursuing his undergraduate degree in social work, Beasley worked two jobs.
 As an employee at a comprehensive recovery center for women, he helps provide recovery services to mothers battling substance use disorder.
 Beasley also volunteers within the religious community, as well as sings in choirs around Lexington.